wuboyu88/bayesian_optimization_example/README.md

 ```

 ## Contributing
-I have implemented 1D objective function optimization using gaussian process as the surrogate model
+I have implemented 1D objective function optimization using gaussian process as the surrogate model,
-and probability of improvement as the acquisition function.
-Actually, there are a wide variety of options for
+probability of improvement(PI) and upper confidence bound(UCB) as the acquisition function.
+Actually,
-acquisition functions.
+there are a wide variety of options for acquisition functions.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.